sorbet/sorbet/docs/JRuby.md

     |-------------  org_slf4j.rbi
 ```

-Basically, I take the _maven coordinates_ for a given java packet (replaced with
+Essentially, take the _maven coordinates_ for a given java package (replaced with
 underscores) and hand-create an RBI file for it.

-You can put as much as you need depending on the `# typed:` sigils you are aiming
+Put as much as you need depending on the `# typed:` sigils you are aiming for.
-for.

 ```ruby
 # typed: strong